Stephen-X/Lynda-Video-Downloader/README.md

 1. Make sure you have Python (either 2 or 3) installed and accessible via command line, then install [youtube-dl](http://rg3.github.io/youtube-dl/) by `pip install youtube-dl`.
 If you have both Python 2 and 3 installed in your system, check that you're using the correct `pip` alias for the target python version (e.g. it could be `pip3` for Python 3).

+2. Install [FFmpeg](https://www.ffmpeg.org/) or [avconv](https://libav.org/avconv.html), and make sure it's accessible via command line.
+Either of them is required to mux video and audio into one single file when downloading from sites like YouTube (they keep videos and audios with *best possible* qualities to their separate files).
+I recommend that you use a package manager to install either of them.
+On Windows, you may install [Scoop](https://scoop.sh/) then `scoop install ffmpeg`; on MacOS, you may install [Homebrew](https://brew.sh/) then `brew install ffmpeg` for FFmpeg ([More options](https://trac.ffmpeg.org/wiki/CompilationGuide/macOS#ffmpegthroughHomebrew)) or `brew install libav` for avconv.

 2. Set up your credentials.
 There're two scenarios:
     1) You have your own Lynda.com account: